jeffbalagosa/100-days-of-code/log.md

 ### Thoughts

 - Finally getting real projects up.
 It's a little intimidating.
 Not sure what to write about them yet, so I'll probably leave the dummy text on for a good while.
+  - Also a little daunting because I'm sure there's a lot of refactoring to do.
 - I'm not familiar with any of these types of declarations.
 Crazy how I didn't go over them in the Treehouse course.
 This is just as useful as flexbox.

 ### Link(s) to work